Rexe0/BetterSurvival/README.md

 - Added Yeast which can be used to ferment sugar and starch into alcohol alongside water
 - Added Reinforced Barrel which can be crafted from 6 planks, 1 barrel and 2 iron ingots.
 This barrel is needed for fermentation, distillation and aging
 - Added various alcoholic drinks and spirits obtained from fermentation and distillation which can be drunk to suppress hunger (although consuming too much can lead to alcohol poisoning)
+- Drugs & Alcohol can be offered to Nitwit Villagers who will buy them for emeralds, with the amount depending on the quality of the drug/alcohol

 **Ores and Mining:**
 - Large Coal deposits can now generate slightly under the surface in Badlands/Mesa biomes